-Now That We Have the Words of Joseph Smith, How Shall We Ever Understand Them?
-A Modest Example of the Challenges within the Prophet's 21 May 1843 Discourse on 2 Peter 1
+Now That We Have the Words of Joseph Smith, How Shall We Begin to Understand Them?
+Illustrations of Selected Challenges within the 21 May 1843 Discourse on 2 Peter 1

-Jeffrey M. Bradshaw DRAFT: 29 March 2016
+Jeffrey M. Bradshaw

 Abstract: In this article, I explore some of the opportunities and challenges that lie before us as we try to reach a better understanding of the prophetic corpus that has come to us from Joseph Smith.
-I turn my attention to specific instance of these opportunities and challenges: a 21 May 1843 sermon on the doctrine of election, which Joseph Smith discussed in conjunction with the "more sure word of prophecy" mentioned in 2 Peter 1:19.
+I turn my attention to a specific instance of these opportunities and challenges: the 21 May 1843 discourse on the doctrine of election, which Joseph Smith discussed in conjunction with the "more sure word of prophecy" mentioned in 2 Peter 1:19.